FlyJingFish/AndroidAOP/docs/getting_started.md

 ```

 !!! warning
-    ⚠️⚠️⚠️ Please note that when set to true, the compilation speed will be faster but some functions will be invalid.
+    :warning::warning::warning: Please note that when set to true, the compilation speed will be faster but some functions will be invalid.
 Only the aop code will be woven into the set module.
 The third-party jar package will not weave in the code, so please be careful to turn it off when building the official package.
 Configure this and clean the project

 <p align = "left">
 <picture>